Mikaela/mikaela.github.io/pages/irc/irc.markdown

 title: IRC
 navigation: true
 permalink: /irc/
 excerpt: "Where do you find me at IRC and verify that it's me.
-Also includes my IRC related posts that are hopefully helpful and my policy on joining personal channels of other people (e.g. ##channels at freenode)."
+Also includes my IRC related posts that are hopefully helpful."
 ---

 I am on multiple IRC networks and finding me on those should be easy as